How to Grow, Cook, and Benefit Health-Wise from Ginger - Cookie Recipe Included!

 - Heart conditions

 Some of these and other uses of ginger have been studied by various medical centers and there appears to be some validity to at least some of these claims.

-Be sure and check with your doctor and inquire about any contra-indications with medications you may be taking before you start using herbal treatments.
+Note: Be sure to check with your doctor and inquire about any contraindications with medications you may be taking before you start using herbal treatments.

 Molasses Sugar Cookies

 - 3/4 cup shortening